 THE MOVE INTO DRAMA

 Recently we decided to return to our first love of fiction storytelling and so began spearheading an ambitious move into long form drama.
-We raised development finance from Screen West Midlands, the UK Film Council and the European Media Programme to develop our fiction slate.
-Several screen plays are at various stages of development.
+Several screenplays are at various stages of development.

 As part of this development, Sunandan became a EAVE graduate (a European producers training programme) and we were named BREAKTHROUGH BRITS by the UK Film Council, having been nominated for this honour by veteran producer Tony Garnett (Cathy Come Home, Kes, This Life).
 Take a look here.